fmalina/fmalina/README.md

 and thanks to creating Unilexicon for Medicines I get to help pharmacists and pharma companies in their daily job.

-When not getting some innocent adrenaline fix in the mountains I am working on my home sometimes on web systems and software, typing into the terminal,text editor or consulting on the phone.
+When not getting some innocent adrenaline fix in the mountains I am working on my home sometimes on web systems and software, typing in the terminal, text editor or consulting on the phone.

 Working remotely, used to travel to stay near client sites.
 I am Slovak/Moravian 🇸🇰 of origin, lived in England for 15 years and returned to Slovakia.